$\Delta_T$ Noise as a Robust Diagnostic for Chiral, Helical and Trivial Edge Modes: Experimental realization and conclusion

-Importantly, we also identify a qualitative distinction between conventional shot noise and $\Delta_T$ noise at finite frequency.
-While shot noise remains frequency-independent under a fixed voltage bias at zero temperature, $\Delta_T$ noise shows a non-monotonic frequency dependence under a fixed temperature bias at zero voltage bias, even changing its sign.
-This clear difference further establishes $\Delta_T$ noise as a fundamentally distinct probe from conventional shot noise.
+We have focused on the linear-response regime because our primary objective is to establish the fundamental ability of $\Delta_T$ noise to distinguish between chiral, topological helical, and trivial helical edge modes in a transparent and analytically tractable manner.

+We would like to emphasize that for energy-dependent scattering as treated in our work, entering the nonlinear regime involves more than simply considering temperature biases comparable to or larger than the average temperature.
+In general, nonlinear thermoelectric transport requires a self-consistent treatment of the interaction-induced screening potential, which can modify the transport properties of the system.
+This becomes particularly relevant for energy-dependent scatterers, such as the quantum point contact (QPC) considered in our work, where the transmission probabilities depend explicitly on energy.
+In such cases, the interaction-induced potential also affects the scattering characteristics and therefore requires a more elaborate numerical treatment, see Ref. \cite{PhysRevB.110.235430}.

+By contrast, Ref. \cite{lumbroso2018electronic} primarily considered energy-independent scattering probabilities, for which nonlinear effects can often be treated more straightforwardly.
+The situation is therefore considerably simpler than in our work, where both energy-independent and energy-dependent scattering processes, see Sec. \ref{analysis} B, is analyzed. \endgroup

 Our results demonstrate that $\Delta_T$ noise provides a robust and unambiguous means of distinguishing between different edge-mode transport regimes in mesoscopic systems.
 In particular, it enables the differentiation between chiral, topological helical, as well as trivial helical modes with a level of precision unattainable through conventional conductance measurements, because the $\Delta_T$ noise gives the more in-depth knowledge about the system.
 To the best of our knowledge, this work constitutes the first demonstration that $\Delta_T$ noise can reliably separate distinct edge-mode transport channels.
 These findings not only advance our fundamental understanding of edge-state dynamics but also hold significant promise for applications in spintronics and quantum information, where the ability to accurately identify and manipulate edge modes is of central importance.